-The CIO from IDG identified Cybersecurity as the “most important hiring need for 2018.”
+The CIO from IDG identified Cybersecurity as the “most important hiring need.”
 As businesses start and progress on the journey to digital maturity, a growing skills gap has arisen and many have found hiring security professionals to be extremely challenging.
 How organizations recruit and retain security experts will have to evolve based not on wishful thinking but in reaction to the actual security posture of the organization.
 The longer security roles remain vacant the greater the risk to your organization.
 When addressing security needs to mitigate risk of breach, security roles should naturally rise to the top of your talent procurement priorities whether partnering with a consultant or hiring from the available talent pool.

 Take a Holistic Approach

 Building a culture of security through organizational change management tactics like these pays long-term dividends, reinforces corporate culture and reduces security risks.
 Creating a logical change management plan and leveraging the skills of your organization as well as the issues of the day, can drive lasting change and create security advocates to maintain a safe environment in the face of today’s security challenges and those of the future.